Amr-Abdellatif/End-to-End-language-detection---translator/README.md

     1. language detection model
     2. language translation models -> includes two models one for each language path: ara->eng / eng->ara
 2. config is for paths and other configuration for the whole project
-3. i included the training noteooks if you want to take a look at what i did
+3. I included the training noteooks if you want to take a look at what i did
 4. model translation architecture contains the architecture of the translation model
-5. i made two utils for translation one for English - Arabic translation and one for Arabic - English translation
+5. i made two utils for translation one for English - Arabic translation and one for Arabic - English translation because vocabularies are different
 6. data is included also in case you want to take a look at it.

 ## Language Detection Model